chahal7088/Training/OSI.md

 # OSI Model
 Author- Sunny Chahal
-- Open Systems Interconnection (OSI) model describes seven layers that computer systems use to communicate over a network.<br>It was the
+- Open Systems Interconnection (OSI) model describes seven layers that computer systems use to communicate over a network.It was the